adwanAK/adwan_python_core/README.md

     - think about adding more questions and labs

 - 02_command_line
-    - solutions

 - 03_git
-    - solutions

 - 04_variable_statements
-    - solutions
+    - Ex01 only requires copy-paste?

 - 05_string
     - solutions